Our Summer Tee Golf Package Helps Golfers Make up for Lost Time

 Arrival day – with a bit of a drive or a morning spent in flight, 18 holes of golf and checking into your hotel – can be a long day.
 Keep it simple and casual this evening with a short walk down to Pinehurst Brewing Co.

-Housed in the Village of Pinehurst’s historic steam plant building, “PBC” features fresh craft beers from Head Brewer Eric Mitchell and savory Carolinas, Texas and Kansas City inspired BBQ from Pitmaster Chris Dowd.
+Housed in the Village of Pinehurst’s historic steam plant building, “PBC” features fresh craft beers and savory Carolinas, Texas and Kansas City inspired BBQ from Pitmaster Chris Dowd.
 We’re partial to the Pivot IPA and a rack of Railroad Ribs.
 Just saying.

 Stay 2 Nights and Enjoy a 3rd Night and 4th Round Free